Issuance of Marriage Licenses

 - If neither of you are a Maine resident from any town clerk in the State of Maine.

-- Licenses are issued once you complete the marriage intentions, and you make an appointment with the Town Clerk.
-You can download the marriage intentions and send to email@example.com
+- Licenses are issued once you complete the marriage intentions and the license is prepared.
+You can download the marriage intentions and send to firstname.lastname@example.org

 - You must present your current photo ID's with a physical description of yourselves (such as a driver's license).
 This must also be presented to the person who marries you.